Artistic Director (from January 2021 onwards)

 Theresa has over twenty years’ experience of working in senior leadership roles in the charity sector, predominantly in participatory arts and theatre.
 Prior to her role at Vital Xposure, Theresa was Interim Operations and Development Director at Babylon Arts in Ely and Executive Director at Entelechy Arts for three years where she successfully secured ACE Catalyst funding for the organisation.

-Alongside these roles, she is due to complete her Masters in Voluntary Sector Management in late 2020, and has a Diploma in Charity Accounting.
+Alongside these roles, she completed her Masters in Voluntary Sector Management in late 2020, and has a Diploma in Charity Accounting.

 A London based arts and cultural manager with a focus on barrier-free environments, inclusive practices and cultural crossings.